UNI Choirs Syllabi

 • Lapel Pins should be Glee Club related.

-Other performance attire options will be considered, but must be approved by conductor by the end of the second week of term.
-All performance attire must be in hand by September 15, 2025.
+Other performance attire options will be considered, but must be approved by the conductor by the end of the second week of term.
+All performance attire must be in hand by February 1, 2026.

 Policies and Expectations